lbormann/darts-caller/README.md

 ## FAQ

-### App starts and stops immediately?!
+### App has strange behaviour / got an error message

-- Add '-DEB "1"' to start-arguments to display more information about a problem.
+- Enable debug ('-DEB "1"') to display more information about a problem.
+- If you don't know how to fix an error, have a look below.

+### Failed to process caller: X

+All caller voice-packs are currently hosted on google drive.
+There is a chance that you encounter this as google only allows certain download count in specific time window.
+Just be patient, wait a few hours and restart the caller.
+It could be helpful to restart your router or use a vpn to bypass.

+### failed keycloakauthentication Error (401 invalid_grant)

+- Disable Two-Factor-Auth (2FA).
-- Make sure you follow the rules of each argument you are using.
+- Make sure you use your email-addres for username.
-- Check your autodarts-credentials (use email-adress and password); if you are facing "failed keycloakauthentication Error (401 invalid_grant)", you probably need to disable Two-Factor-Auth (2FA)!
+- Check your password.

-### >>> Can not play soundfile for event "{your-soundfile}" -> Ignore this or check existance; otherwise convert your file appropriate
+### Can not play sound for sound-file-key 'X' -> Ignore this or check existance; otherwise convert your file appropriate

 Make sure the displayed exists!
 If you rename any of your sound-files you NEED to restart the application as it internally creates a list of available sound-files ONLY on application-start AND on a caller-switch (random_caller-functionality)!

 ### Sound is not playing?!

-- check that the filename is a supported [Sound-file-key](#Sound-file-keys)
+- Check that the filename is a supported [Sound-file-key](#Sound-file-keys)
 - Sometimes there are sounds that are not readable.
 In this case you can convert sound-file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202) Make sure you configurate 44100HZ, Stereo.
 - Check the console output: in case you do not receive any messages (only 'Receiving live information from ..') -> you should check the given Board-ID (-B) for correctness.

-### I don't like sound x of caller-voice y!
+### I don't like sound X of voice-pack Y

 EVERY sound is optional!
 If you don't like a specific sound just delete it!
-The Application can even function with no sound files at all!
+The application can even function with no files at all.

+### I don't like voice-pack X

+Just delete ALL files of disliked voice-pack-folder.
+After that done, the application either won't download files again nor it will try to use these voice-pack anymore.

+### App starts and stops immediately?!

+Start application out of terminal to check whats going on.

 ### Sound does not match up calls?!
 Try https://www.audacity.de/ to modify your sound-files.